vmanoharan/cs400-X-Team-12/README.md

        * GitHub username 3: YumingMa16
        * GitHub username 4: joshuawisc
        * GitHub username 5: Yuxuan Liu
    * When did you complete this exercise?
+Sunday 3/4
-   * How long did it take your team to complete this exercise?
+   * How long did it take your team to complete this exercise? ~1 hour

 ## Table of Contents